Lallement functor is a weak right multiadjoint: Preliminaries

-We next define the notion of functor having the property of being a weak right multiadjoint (or, what is equivalent, having a weak left multiadjoint), which is a generalization of the notion of right multiadjoint defined by Diers, among other places, in~\cite{YD84}, and under which the functor of Lallement will fall as an example.
+We next define the notion of functor having the property of being a weak right multiadjoint (or, what is equivalent, having a weak left multiadjoint), which is a generalization of the notion of right multiadjoint defined by Diers, among other places, in~\cite{YD84}.
+We will prove later on that the Lallement functor is a weak right multiadjoint.